AISG-Technology-Team/GCSS-Track-1B-Submission-Guide/README.md

 {
     "response": {
         "success": true,
-        "token_length": 25,
+        "token_length": 25
     }
 }
 ```

-On any failure, the key `success` will have the value `false`, and nothing else can be assumed for the rest of the key-values in the value of `response`.
+On any failure to get a response, the key `success` will have the value `false`, and nothing else can be assumed for the rest of the key-values in the value of `response`, not even the existence of a key `token_length`.

 ##### Input to Docker Container:

 Your solution must use `stdin` to obtain the JSON containing all the behaviours from which suitable attack prompts need to be generated that works for all three Victim Models.
 The format of this JSON is the same as that of [Track 1A](https://github.com/AISG-Technology-Team/GCSS-Track-1A-Submission-Guide).

 Unlike in Track 1A, we **do not release this list of behaviours before hand**.

 Further details on how this is done for a Python-based Docker solution can be found in [Usage of sample submission](#usage-of-sample-submission) and [Creating your own submission](#creating-your-own-submission).